TeYuanLiu/teyuanliu.github.io/_posts/2021-07-13-tls-handshake.md

 ---
 title: "What is TLS?"
-excerpt: "Let's go over some basic knowledge about TLS and illustrate the evolution of the protocol to show how it has changed to its modern state."
+excerpt: "Let's go over some basic knowledge about TLS and illustrate the evolution of the protocol to show how it has evolved into its modern state."
 categories:
 tags: TLS Https
 ---